hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + a much better storage rule
   + updating the memories
     + cycle through the training set many times than storing vectors in on shot
+      + loose the nice online property
+      + gain more efficient storage
-    + using the perceptron convergence procedure to train each unit to to have the correct state given the states of all the other units in that vector
+    + using the perceptron convergence procedure
+      + to train each unit to have the correct state given the states of all the other units in that global vector that would like to store
+      + take the net and put into the memory state willing to store
+      + take each unit separately and judge that the unit adopt to the state you want for it given the states of all the other units
+        + yes: leave its incoming weight alone
+        + no: change its incoming weights in the way specified by the perceptron convergence procedure (integer changes to the weights)
+      + process several times
+      + too many memories $\implies$ diverge
+      + only converge w/ perceptron convergence procedure settled a set of weights to solve the problem
   + statistics: pseudo-likelihood
+    + get one thing right given all the other things
+    + w/ high dimensional data, trying to get the value on 1-dim right given the values on all the other dimensions
+    + main difference btw perceptron convergence procedure:
+      + in the Hopfield net the weights are symmetric
+      + two sets of gradients for each weight and average them
+  + the way to use the full capacity of Hopfield net
+    + to use the perceptron convergence procedure
+    + go through the data several times

 ### Lecture Video